hipe/tmx/common/doc/issues/021-the-event-predicate-narrative.md

 For example if a certain event should have a text representation equal to a certain string, ::String is used for that.
-If its text representation should match a certain regexp, that is the use ::Regexp serves. (::Symbol represents the expected stream name of an event. ::Fixnum indicates the offset of the event we are talking about. ::NilClass is used to indicate that this event we are referring to, we expect it to be the last event in the list of events).
+If its text representation should match a certain regexp, that is the use ::Regexp serves. (::Symbol represents the expected stream name of an event. ::Integer indicates the offset of the event we are talking about. ::NilClass is used to indicate that this event we are referring to, we expect it to be the last event in the list of events).